gabraham/flashpca/README.md

    make
    ```

-Note: the compiler will first look for a local directory named Eigen.
-It
+Note: the compilation process will first look for a local directory named
-should contain the file signature_of_eigen3_matrix_library.
-Next, it will
+Eigen.
+It should contain the file signature_of_eigen3_matrix_library.
+Next,
-look for the directory /usr/include/eigen3 (Debian/Ubuntu location for Eigen),
+it will look for the directory /usr/include/eigen3 (Debian/Ubuntu location
-although those available through apt-get tend to be older versions.
+for Eigen), although those available through apt-get tend to be older versions.

 First thin the data by LD (highly recommend plink2 for this):
    ```
    plink --bfile data --indep-pairwise 1000 50 0.05
    plink --bfile data --extract plink.prune.in --make-bed --out data_pruned --exclude exclusion_regions.txt
    ```
 where exclusion_regions.txt contains:
    ```